 Vegetation within freshwater/inundated components of the above mentioned designated sites will be particularly sensitive to phosphate concentrations.
 In most freshwater environments phosphates are the primary growth-limiting macro nutrient as they are naturally scarce.
 Increases in phosphate levels in freshwater environments can result in the death of aquatic plants and animals via the process of eutrophication.
 In both freshwater and terrestrial systems, species able to thrive on increased levels of phosphate will out-compete less competitive plant species.

-At present, phosphate levels are within current permitted limits and no change to current permit levels will be required; even with planned levels of development, this will not be exceeded.
-The current WFD status is 'Poor', with a target of 'Good' by 2027 which it is currently not meeting and will not do in the future.
-The level of growth planned will not cause the 'Good' WFD target to be missed, although it will of course contribute.
-The required future WFD target is not achievable within the LCT.
+At present, the current permitted phosphate limit is sufficient to ensure no deterioration in status and no change to the current permit will be required even with planned levels of development.
+The current WFD status is 'Poor', with a target of 'Good' by 2027 which it is currently not meeting.
+The level of growth planned has the potential to contribute to the 'Good' WFD target to be missed.
+The required future WFD target is not currently considered achievable within the LCT.
 Improvements will be required in the future to achieve this target to deal with existing levels of phosphates as a result of historical/existing development levels even without the planned level of development.
+Improvements beyond conventional treatment will be required to deal with future levels of phosphates as a result of development.